`qip comply`

 - `input_bytes_cap` as exported global or function returning `i32`

-## Check Module ABI
+## Check Component ABI

-A check module passed with `--with` must:
+A check component passed with `--with` must:

 - import `impl.memory`